 - This period of history in Europe is known as the Dark Ages, partly because we don’t know much about them, since few written records have been found, and partly because after the fall of Rome, Europe descended into chaos, which took nearly a thousand years to recover from.

-- Anglo-Saxon kings (and the post-Roman Celtic kings) were elected.
+- Anglo-Saxon elected their kings.
 It was not a hereditary position.
-English common law, and therefore American law descend to us from this time when individual rights were respected, kings were constrained by law, and property and life were sacred.
+English common law, and therefore American law, descended to us from this time when individual rights were respected, kings were constrained by law, and property and life were sacred.
 The Roman Celts and Anglo-Saxons based their ideas of law on the Old Testament.

 - Britain was Christian at this time.
 They would lose their religion with the Saxon invasions, but be reconverted centuries later.

 - This map activity is from Unit 2-5 of the Layers of Learning Homeschool Curriculum.
 Try it out.